arunkumar-30/20KT1A0593-ARUNKUMAR/README.md

 # Assignment 3
-*Create a RESTful API using express.js and create a database and index in MongoDB* RESTful API using Express.js on Movie Api application. (main file is index.js)
+*Create a RESTful API using express.js and create a database and index in MongoDB* RESTful API using Express.js available in Api folder

 # Assignment 4
 *Creating a Database Using MongoDB and Mongosh*